Vincent Paterson: Films

 Paterson directed (with one hundred cameras) and choreographed the musical sequences in Lars Von Trier's film Dancer in the Dark, which was awarded the Palme d'Or at the Cannes Film Festival.
-He has choreographed several films, including The Birdcage, Closer for director Mike Nichols and Evita for Alan Parker.
+He has choreographed several films, including The Birdcage and Closer for director Mike Nichols and Evita for Alan Parker.
 Threnody, his 2002 short dance-film reflection on September 11, won the Gold Jury Award at the Houston Cinema Arts Festival.
 He also choreographed the videos "Hot for Teacher" for Van Halen and "California Girls" for David Lee Roth as well as videos for George Harrison, Donna Summer, Sheena Easton, Paul McCartney and Julie Brown.
 His initiation into the opera world was his direction of the TV program Anna Netrebko: The Woman, The Voice.
 The DVD is the top selling classical DVD in European history.
 He directed the television film In Search of Dr. Seuss, which received seven Emmy Award nominations.
 He choreographed ABC's South Pacific starring Glenn Close and has served as choreographer for several Academy and Grammy Award programs.
 As a cinematic tribute to his direction and choreography in an array of electronic media, The Lincoln Center Film Society presented an evening entitled "Vincent Paterson, Master of the Media."
 A similar evening was previously held at Paris' Cinematheque Francais.

+Paterson has choreographed sections of films such as Ruby, Hook, The Mighty Quinn, and Mannequin.

 Commercials

-Paterson has choreographed over two hundred and fifty commercials including commercial campaigns for Pepsi, GE, Rubbermaid and Nike, directed commercial campaigns for Payless ShoeSource and El Pollo Loco, for the television series Dharma and Greg and a documentary for Project Angel Food.
+Paterson has choreographed over two hundred and fifty commercials including commercial campaigns for Pepsi, GE, Rubbermaid and Nike, directed commercial campaigns for Payless ShoeSource and El Pollo Loco, for the television series Dharma & Greg and a documentary for Project Angel Food.

 As a dancer in his early career, he danced for Shirley MacLaine and was Barbara Mandrell's partner on her TV series for two years.
 He appeared in many TV specials with Lynda Carter, Cheryl Ladd, the Osmonds, among others.

 He partnered both Olivia Newton-John and Diana Ross in music videos.

-Paterson is featured in the Smithsonian publication, "Masters of Movement: Portrait's of America's Greatest Choreographers."
+Paterson is featured in the Smithsonian publication, "Masters of Movement: Portraits of America's Greatest Choreographers."
 He has also served as a judge on Bravo's dance reality series Step It Up and Dance along with fellow choreographer Nancy O'Meara and actress and dancer Elizabeth Berkley.

-The highly acclaimed documentary about Paterson's life, "The Man Behind The Throne," has been shown nationally and internationally and has garnered numerous awards for Swedish director Kersti Grunditz.
+The highly acclaimed documentary about Paterson's life, "The Man Behind the Throne," has been shown nationally and internationally and has garnered numerous awards for Swedish director Kersti Grunditz.

 He was made a Fellow at Dickinson College, Carlisle, Pennsylvania.